wigging/numerix/README.md

 # Numerix

 Numerix is an open-source Swift package that provides Complex, Vector, Matrix, and ShapedArray structures for performing linear algebra and other numerical computations on Apple devices.
 It uses the Accelerate framework to perform high-performance and energy-efficient calculations.

-See the sections below to learn more about the package.
+> [!WARNING]
+> Numerix is under heavy development.
+Many things are missing and breaking changes will likely happen.

 ## Installation

-If using Xcode, select File and choose Add Package Dependencies... from the menu, then enter the URL for the Numerix GitHub repository which is <https://github.com/wigging/numerix>.
+If using Xcode, select *File* and choose *Add Package Dependencies...* from the menu, then enter the URL for the Numerix GitHub repository which is `https://github.com/wigging/numerix`.

 If editing a `Package.swift` manifest, add Numerix as a dependency such as: